 Consider what surgery leads to: forced rest and the treatment of inflammation (ice, anti-inflammatory medication, etc.,) then slowly reintroducing range of motion, then a carefully designed progressive return to strengthening exercises.

 This process is likely the MOST impactful part… not even surgical repair.

 What success would you have if you did all of those things and expected slow progress over 4-6 months without repairing the rotator cuff?
 It’s hard to say and remains disputed because, not surprisingly, nobody wants to get the sham surgery in a research study for their rotator cuff repair.

 With that said, there are situations in which shoulder surgery has proven to be the best first approach.
 Generally, younger people with traumatic cuff tears should at least get it medically evaluated for the need for surgery.
-Meaning, if you took a nasty fall hucking jumps at the terrain park, resulting in a prominent, “Oh, crap” moment (especially under the age of 40), first see a sports medicine professional on the approach.
+Meaning, if you took a nasty fall, resulting in a prominent, “Oh, crap” moment (especially under the age of 40), first see a sports medicine professional on the approach.

 But suppose your pain was a gradual onset or started as just a twinge during a typical physical activity (like lifting a suitcase or even pumping heavy iron).
 In that case, a therapy plan is a great first approach.

 With these cases, your body has had some time to build support structures in the form of scar tissue and strength from other muscle groups.
 With some time and focused strength and mobility work, you can further this support structure and most likely resolve the pain and return to one-hundred percent again…without the pains of surgery.

 The question then is what the downside of a conservative approach is?

 The biggest fear is that your shoulder will end up worse off.
 But the evidence shows that six weeks of physical therapy yields a very low risk of worsening things.